Set up Z-Wave in Home Assistant

 You should now see the new device in the list of Z-Wave devices!

-The Z-Wave JS to MQTT configuration was a bit more involved, but you gain a lot more features which may be valuable to you.
+The Z-Wave JS to MQTT configuration is a bit more involved, but you gain a lot more features which may be valuable to you especially if you want to have maximum control over your Z-Wave network.

 View the Device on the Default Dashboard